kalimsami/discount-rest-service/discount-service/README.md

 I added the required dependencies and then run below command:
 **mvn clean spring-boot:run**

-You can test the API on below url on localhost.
+I have configured swagger tool to test the API.
+Please use below url on localhost.

 **http://localhost:8080/swagger-ui.html**

+Please note that given the listed timeframe, this API covers only happy path scenario to meet the requirements.
+It is assumed that the request will be valid with all the required parameters to return the correct response.